kbss-cvut/fta-fmea/README.md

 ## API Documentation

+Authenticated users of the application can access:
-You can access the Swagger UI at the following URL: `http://localhost:9999/swagger-ui.html`
+- Swagger UI at /swagger-ui.html (e.g. `http://localhost:9999/swagger-ui.html`)

-The OpenAPI documentation for the API can be accessed at: `http://localhost:9999/v1/api-docs`
+- OpenAPI documentation for the API at `/v1/api-docs` (e.g `http://localhost:9999/v1/api-docs`)

+## Health check

+To check that the backend is running, use path `/actuator/health` (e.g. `http://localhost:9999/actuator/health`).